Promote, Promote, Promote and then promote some more!

 - Facebook micro-targeting and advertising, depending on the marketing budget

 - bulletin boards in local businesses that promote local events (think Starbucks, Panera, local lunch shop, community centers)

 - community e-bulletin boards, blogs, emails

 - newspapers allow public, local submissions to event sections that can be submitted for print and online listings, use Help A Reporter Out to promote the event & cause

 - local magazines encourage public submissions to local fundraising events

-Email newsletters should already be a a part of your engagement strategy is already an important first step for your organization, if it's not don't worry- auction is great time to start.
+Email newsletters should already be a part of your engagement strategy is already an important first step for your organization, if it's not don't worry- the auction is a great time to start.
 The magic key is getting the email opened.

 Start with these 5 key strategies: